dnsimple/dnsimple-support/content/articles/two-factor-authentication.markdown

 <div class="section-steps" markdown="1">
 ##### To disable two-factor authentication using the recovery code

-1. Log into your DNSimple account using your username and password.
+1. Log into DNSimple with your user credentials.

 1. On the two-factor authentication page, follow <label>I can't use my authenticator app</label> link